-By Conner Carey on Fri, 01/01/2016Master your iPhone and iPad: Sign up here to get our FREE Tip of the Day delivered right to your inbox.
+By Conner Carey on Fri, 01/01/2016Master your iPhone in one minute a day: Sign up here to get our FREE Tip of the Day delivered right to your inbox.

 With AirDrop, you can wirelessly send and receive photos, videos, websites, locations, and more with nearby devices running on iOS 7 or later.
 You can also share with Macs running on Yosemite or later if your iPhone runs on iOS 8 or later.
 For AirDrop to work, both Wi-Fi and Bluetooth must be turned on and you must be signed into your iCloud account.